aboussakkine-achraf/EMSIPFE/README.md

 ## Overview

-The project is about our user-friendly platform designed to manage a university department.
+The project is a user-friendly platform designed to manage a university department.
 It handles various aspects including student management, coordinators, and professors.
 Additionally, it features an admin role for overseeing final year projects and end-of-study projects.

 ## Software Architecture
 ![mern-stack-b9q1kbudz0](https://github.com/aboussakkine-achraf/EMSIPFE/assets/114268936/9015892a-3a24-4cf8-bf13-0e909314a74f)